-Distribution: Occurring on both sides of the Cascades crest in Washington, but more often west of the crest; BC to CA, scattered elsewhere in western North America, and more common in central and eastern North America.
+Distribution: Occurring on both sides of the Cascades crest in Washington, but more often west of the crest; Alaska to California, east across much of North America to the Atlantic Coast.

 Habitat: Disturbed areas including roadsides, wastelots, fields, and forest edge.